kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 + Dark Grey (body text) #3a3a3a

 ### Images
-All image content for the project was sourced from [Pexels](https://www.pexels.com/)
+All image content for the project was sourced from [Pexels](https://www.pexels.com/).
+The logo came from the ICONPACKS website [Link](https://www.iconpacks.net/free-icon/flower-1537.html)

 ### Fonts
 Just one font was used throughout the website, with varying weight for headings and body text.